Broader Impacts Fair

 Most relevant disciplines: Any science or engineering area

-Opportunities: We’d like to partner with UChicago to provide Saturday enrichment classes in science, computer science, mathematics and engineering.
+Opportunities: We would like to partner with UChicago to provide quality tutors in math and science to the youth we serve.

 Data Science Institute